Horizont Computergrafik

 Studio Description

 The studio draws inspiration from the technological and cultural pioneering spirit of early computer graphics and the demoscene of the 1980s and 90s.
-We are interested in unique, deep, and mesmerizing games and digital experiences that are informed by history but quintessentially contemporary.
+We are interested in unique, deep, and mesmerizing digital experiences that are informed by history but quintessentially contemporary.

 The Founder